Hi-Media/reST-test/doc/Chap8-DeviceFingerprintIntegration.rst

 --------

 Introduction
-  The device fingerprint identifies devices through information collected by a client run on an end user"s computer.
+  The device fingerprint :term:`device fingerprint` identifies devices through information collected by a client run on an end user"s computer.
   This client generates a blackbox that contains all device information available.

 Description